 For each of the petals, I used a staggered satin stitch.
 For the life of me, I can't remember the correct name of this stitch, but staggered satin stitch describes it perfectly.
 I divided each petal up into 3 rows of stitching.
 Work on the 1st row, then 2nd row, and finally the 3rd row closest to the center.

 Keep adding stitches until you like it

 I thought it looked a little flat, so I added a few simple straight stitches in the darker color of thread, for added texture, and then some of the lighter thread for a little more texture on top of that.

 Now, remove the hoop, and cut away excess stabilizer.
 Cut as close as you can without nicking any of your stitches.

 I just love the way these flowers turned out.
 And now my $2 shirt is the MVP of my closet.
 All you need is a little embroidery know-how, and some thread, and you have a one of a kind shirt.

-If you love embroidery and projects like this, join my free Facebook group, "embroidery habit", or sign up for my newsletter here.
+If you love embroidery and projects like this, join my free Facebook group, "after work embroidery club", or sign up for my newsletter here.